cunarist/rinf/documentation/docs/state-management.md

 This section provides a general guide on effectively managing application state while using Rinf.
 It is not an introduction to a specific feature of Rinf.

 Rinf performs best when the application logic is written entirely in Rust, with Flutter used solely for the GUI.
-In such cases, you might want to store the application state in Rust.
+Given that, you might want to store the application state in Rust.

 ## 💥 Actor Model